samumantha/EODIE/docs/Use.rst

 Inputs
 ^^^^^^^

+The following sections describe EODIEs command line arguments and the configuration files.
+All of the following only matters when using EODIE as command line tool.
+For API, see :ref:`API`.

-Comman line arguments
+Command line arguments
 ++++++++++++++++++++++

-When using EODIE from the commandline using the ``process.py`` script, the following parameters can be used in the commandline:
+The following parameters can be used in the commandline:
 Note that some parameters have options, some have defaults and some are optional, all flags are optional.
-See :ref:`nec_inpput` for inputs that need to be given
+See :ref:`nec_input` for inputs that need to be given

 | ``--platform``
 | Which platform does the data come from?